dandavison/dandavison.github.io/pages/fibonacci-eigenbasis.md

 \begin{bmatrix}\text{matrix converting their}\\\text{representation to ours} \\ \end{bmatrix}
 $$

-so in other words the matrix in the middle is
+In other words the matrix in the middle is

 $$
 V^{-1}AV